hamburgerEngine/hamburgerEngine-Projects/README.md

-# Phlox Engine Projects
+# hamburgerEngine Projects

-* A repo that holds personal test projects that I made for Phlox Engine.
+* A repo that holds personal test projects that I made for hamburgerEngine.

 * Check the "Stable_Projects" folder for all of the projects/games I've made with the legacy version of the engine.